 As a point of comparison, the two business class products from last year’s Weekend to Europe also cost around this much.
 Hell, Air France’s business class offering had a FAR superior hard product AND was $110 cheaper than AA’s!

-Scathing words aside, flying AA’s 767 wasn’t bad.
-It was far from great, but that’s alright.
+Scathing words aside, flying AA’s 767 wasn’t that terrible.
+It was far from great, but that’s alright (especially because they’ll be taken out to pasture in spring 2020; thank God!).
 The stellar Flagship Lounge at New York JFK helped to make up the difference in quality, with its ample seating options and excellent catering being among the main highlights.

 The silver lining of of having two stunningly high price tags: the cent-per-mile ratios made for superb redemption values.
 Based on an “exchange rate” of 1.3 cents per Avio…